Can test subjects take too much Melanotan? That's the question on the minds of researchers considering experimenting with this reference material.

 Melanotan 2 Dosage

-Data from past studies indicates that MT-2 is typically administered once per day.
+Data from past studies indicate that MT-2 is typically administered once per day.
 Its long half-life of about 33 hours means that researchers have been flexible with when the doses are administered.

 How has Melanotan 2 Been Dosed in Past Studies?